klickyfan/development-machine-builder/README.md

     4. Use a tool like [JSONLint](https://jsonlint.com) to make sure your settings.json file has no errors.

-4. Modify other configuration files as desired, either manually or by copying the ones on your old laptop from these locations:
+4. Modify other configuration files in this repo as desired, either manually or by copying the ones on your old laptop from these locations:

    * ConEmu.xml: %appdata%<br>
    * .gitconfig: ~\.gitconfig<br>